SAGV/assignment-bitmap/README.md

 ## Other things to note

-This repo is using eslint (with typescript addons), prettier to automatically lint the code.
+This repo is using eslint (with typescript addons) and prettier to automatically lint the code.